qiujames/qiujames.github.io/_projects/PenguinsCanFly.md

   <figcaption>The best team I could ever ask for ❤️</figcaption>
 </figure>

-- Arthur Liu for baiting me into taking this class
+- Arthur Liu for baiting me working on this
 - Manan Gandhi for the gorgeous terrain
 - Taylor Ka for the terrific work in game design
 - The VR Capstone Teaching Staff for the valuable guidance